-- 3.19 There is a balancing pond (reservoir) present on the site, to the southeast corner, which is associated with HMP The Mount.
+- 3.21 There is a balancing pond (reservoir) present on the site, to the southeast corner, which is associated with HMP The Mount.
 Access to the balancing pond is restricted.
-At present, its continued use in association with HMP The Mount.
-It will be required for use by the prison after the site is developed, but its use or access would not be prejudiced by the development of the remaining site for housing. - 3.20 The presence of the balancing pond on the site does not affect water supply, nor does it affect site drainage.
-There is the potential to incorporate the balancing pond into to the sustainable drainage system for the site (see below).
+At present, the pond is used in association with HMP The Mount and it is expected that it will continue to be required for use by the prison after the site is developed.
+Nevertheless its use or access to it would not be prejudiced by the development of the remaining site for housing. - 3.22 The presence of the balancing pond on the site does not affect water supply, nor does it affect site drainage.
+There is the potential to incorporate the balancing pond into to the sustainable drainage system (SuDS) for the site (see below).